1993 Sukhumi airliner attacks: 21 September

 A Transair Тu-134А-3 (built in 1975 with registration 65893 and factory number 5340120) was flying to Sukhumi from Sochi International Airport.
 The crew consisted of captain Geras Georgievich Tabuev, first officer Otar Grigorievich Shengelia, navigator Sergey Alexandrovich Shah, flight engineer Vladimir Vasilievich Nazarko, as well as two flight attendants; Ketevan Shalvovna Kvaratsheliya and Olga Mikhailovna Morgunova. Тhe 22 passengers were mainly journalists.
 At 16:25, at an altitude of 980 ft, the aircraft was hit on approach to Sukhumi-Babusheri Airport by a Strela 2 surface-to-air missile.
 The missile had been fired from an Abkhaz boat commanded by Toriy Achba.
 The plane crashed into the Black Sea, killing all five crew members and 22 passengers.
 Other sources reported 28 people on board (six crew members and 22 passengers).

 22 September

 An Orbi Georgian Airways Tu-154B aircraft (built in 1976 with registration 85163 and factory number 76А163) flying from Tbilisi and carrying civilians and internal security forces was on approach to Sukhumi-Babusheri Airport when it was struck by a surface-to-air missile, fired from a patrol boat by Abkhaz soldier Bulat Amayev.
 The plane crash-landed on the airstrip; the ensuing fire killed 108 of the 132 passengers and crew, making the incident the deadliest aviation disaster to occur in Georgia.
-Georgian media claimed that the flight was carrying refugees, but there was no factual evidence to back up these claims.
+Georgian media claimed that the flight was carrying refugees, but there was no evidence supporting these claims.

 Another Tu-154 was attacked later in the evening, but landed safely.